Spring Garden Revival

 Hull Building Department Requirements for Artificial Grass Installation Permits

-Before installing artificial grass, property owners must obtain permits from the Building Department.
-Hull enforces impervious surface limits and zoning compliance, with the Planning Board reviewing significant site alterations.
-Homeowners should review HOA or deed restrictions and provide documentation such as site plans, surveys, drainage calculations, material specifications, and proof of contractor licensing and insurance.
-Permit fees apply, and review timelines typically range from 2–4 weeks.
-Inspections are scheduled throughout the process, and a completion certificate is required.
-Properties near protected areas must also coordinate with the Conservation Commission.
-Early engagement with municipal departments ensures regulatory compliance and project success.
-Hull Building Department
+All artificial grass installations in Hull require review by the Building Department and Inspectional Services.
+Projects must comply with impervious surface limits and local zoning.
+Significant site alterations may trigger Planning Board review.
+Homeowners should check for HOA or deed restrictions.
+Required documentation includes site plans, property surveys, drainage calculations, material specifications, and proof of contractor licensing and insurance.
+Permit fees vary by project scope, with review timelines typically 2–4 weeks.
+Inspections are scheduled at key stages, and a completion certificate is issued upon final approval.
+Properties near wetlands must also coordinate with the Conservation Commission.

 Phone: (781) 925-1330